Shevraar/OpenCalendarSync/README.md

 CalendarSync
 ============

-->A library to help you manage calendar imports on various calendar services, such as Outlook and Google Calendar.<-
+A library to help you manage calendar imports on various calendar services, such as Outlook and Google Calendar.

 ___